 For parents: One of the waiver criteria is that my student’s insurance must provide for medically necessary care where my student is studying, e.g., Portland.
 How can I be sure that it does, and that my insurance is adequate for my student’s health and my own peace of mind?

 It’s important to know exactly what your health plan covers, and what’s excluded.
 If you don’t know the answers to the following questions, we encourage you to ask them specifically to your insurance company.
-If your health insurance won’t cover these services for your student, you should think about enrolling your son or daughter in the college’s student health insurance plan.
+If your health insurance won’t cover these services for your student, you should think about enrolling your student in the college’s student health insurance plan.

 Ask your health insurance provider the following questions: